anusha761/IT_Ticket_Classification_Project/README.md

 ## General Information
 - IT support teams receive large volumes of tickets daily, making manual classification inefficient and sometimes incorrect.
 Misclassification of tickets can lead to delays in resolving critical issues.
 The objective is to build a ticket classification model that can automatically assign tickets to predefined categories.
 The project compares multiple models to identify the most effective approach.
-- The project starts with a traditional machine learning approach, involving TFIDF Vectorization, followed by Logistic Regression and RandomForest.
+- The project starts with a traditional machine learning approach, involving TFIDF Vectorization, followed by RandomForest.
 - For further improvement, GloVe word embedding technique was applied, which is a powerful pretrained word embedding to capture semantic meaning in the text data.
 This was followed by applying and tuning deep learning models like GRU (Gated Recurrent Unit) and LSTM (Long Short-Term Memory).
 After training and evaluation the LSTM model was seen to provide most decent performance.
 - for LSTM model with droput, train accuracy was 0.9270, test accuracy was 0.9130, test F1 score was 0.9131.